ConnorSweeneyDev/.config/readme.md

   accessible from the start menu in case you need to restart the manager.
 - Ensure you have `$Env:KOMOREBI_CONFIG_HOME = 'C:/Users/[USERNAME]/Komorebi'` at the bottom of your
   PowerShell user config `.ps1` file.
-- Download this [tool](https://github.com/valinet/Win11DisableRoundedCorners) and run it to disable rounded corners for windows.
+- If you want, download this [tool](https://github.com/valinet/Win11DisableRoundedCorners) and run it to disable rounded corners for windows.
 If you choose to do this, occasionally you will see that the rounded corners are back, in which case you need to delete (or move) `C:\Windows\System32\uDWM_win11drc.bak` and run it again - don't worry, this is just the backup file created by the tool the last time it was patched, not an actual system file, although the tool does modify uDWM.dll which is a real system file, so run at your own risk.
+This is not necessary and most of the time you won't notice the rounded corners anyway due to the window manager.
 - Restart your PC.

 Keybinds can be configured in `wm.ahk`, the top menu bar can be configured in the yasb `config.yaml`